fadion/Rule/README.md

 **Method names**

-Methods can be written as either snake_case (as Laravel accepts rule names) or as camelCase (psr-2).
+Methods can be written as either snake_case (as Laravel accepts rule names) or as camelCase.
 Both cases behave exactly the same, so use whatever feels better.

 So, the methods below are equivalent: